sovathna/compose-dictionary/README.md

 Digital Khmer Dictionary (Samdech Sangha Rāja Jhotañāno Chuon Nath)

-A Compose Desktop app written using Compose Kotlin UI Framework by JetBrains.
+A Compose Desktop app written using Compose, a Kotlin UI Framework by JetBrains.
 I have written this app out of curiosity to learn new things and to understand about Compose.

 This app is also available in other programming languages/frameworks and platforms.
 Check them out below.